OtakoidTony/HentaiCrawler.py/README.md

 ## No Login
-When you use this package, you don't need to any login because this package is just CRAWLER.
+When you use this package, you don't need to any login to use this because this package is just CRAWLER.

 ## Supports
 - [x] **Htv**